Building (Dam Safety) Regulations 2008

 Note

-These regulations are administered by the Department of Building and Housing.
+These regulations are administered by the Ministry of Business, Innovation, and Employment.

 Pursuant to sections 149 and 402(1)(k) and (x) of the Building Act 2004, His Excellency the Governor-General, acting on the advice and with the consent of the Executive Council and on the recommendation of the Minister (as defined by section 7 of that Act), makes the following regulations.